About The Labs

 Research Resources/Core Facilities News and Events

-Leica Microsystems will have their Stimulated Emission Depletion (STED) Super-Resolution microscope demo unit here at Penn State College of Medicine November 9-17, 2015.
+Leica Microsystems brought its Stimulated Emission Depletion (STED) Super-Resolution microscope demo unit to Penn State College of Medicine November 9-17, 2015.
 STED is a Nobel Prize winning technique, which overcomes diffraction limits in light microscopy (down to ~50-nm lateral/130-nm axial compared to 200-nm lateral/500-nm axial in Confocal microscopes) This level of resolving power is approaching that of electron microscopes and since the super-resolution microscopes are fluorescence based, STED modality is able to generate nanoscale multiple intra-cellular color images simultaneously.

 Congratulations and best wishes for retirement to Roland Myers after 36 years of exemplary Electron Microscopy sample prep and images!
 His retirement party was held in late October.